UBIEEE/Salty_Capybara_Proposal_Example/journal-Ethan.md

 ### Milestone Set 2: 11/22/23
 Week 1:
 * Positioning algorithm can properly visualize mouse in simulation. <-- Working on this.
-* Notes for next week: Find out what a positioning Algorithm is.
+* Notes for next week: Find out what a positioning Algorithm is. <-- Please lol
-Week 2:
-*
-* Can make the motors spin from the battery. <-- Bro what does this mean because I dont think its what I'm thinking it is...

 ### Milestone Set 3: 11/29/23
 * Microcontroller can control the motors.